-- Courses in (at least) two of the four major subdisciplines (biological, cultural, archaeological, and linguistic anthropology-see list of courses table) as described in the major requirements. - At least one course at the 300 level. - Independent research courses (AN400 and AN450) may not be counted toward the minimum five units of the minor. - Minor requirements may be satisfied by no more than:

-- one cross-listed course unit taught by non-departmental faculty (e.g. ethnomusicology, political ecology, ethnography, religion, RM or SW studies, etc.). - o one unit of off-campus credit. - Students must achieve a grade of C- or higher for credits to count towards the minor.
+- Courses in (at least) two of the four major subdisciplines (biological, cultural, archaeological, and linguistic anthropology - see Requirements Met by Courses page) as described in the major requirements. - At least one course at the 300 level. - Independent research courses (AN400 and AN450) may not be counted toward the minimum five units of the minor. - Minor requirements may be satisfied by no more than: - one cross-listed course unit taught by non-departmental faculty (e.g. ethnomusicology, political ecology, ethnography, religion, RM or SW studies, etc.).\\ - o one unit of off-campus credit. - Students must achieve a grade of C- or higher (or "S" if the P Track) for credits to count towards the minor.